-Achieving financial sustainability in the long-term is a unique feature of the EIT's innovation model.
+The obligation for a KIC to become financially sustainable in the long-term is a unique feature of the EIT's innovation model.
 In this context, a KIC must develop and implement a revenue-generating strategy to maintain its innovation ecosystem and activities beyond the period during which the EIT provides financial support through grant agreements.

 In pursuing financial sustainability, the KIC should look for a diversification of its revenue and investment sources by mobilising funds from other public and private sources and to attract and engage the widest possible range of relevant new partners.
-The KIC should aim to maximise the share of contributions from public and private sources and from income generated by its activities and to pursue and achieve financial sustainability at the latest before the expiry of the Partnership Agreement with the EIT.
+The KIC should aim to maximise the share of contributions from private sources and from income generated by its activities and revenue-generating assets to pursue and achieve financial sustainability at the latest before the expiry of the Partnership Agreement with the EIT.